Director of Undergraduate Studies

 As an undergraduate Sociology major, students will take a series of classes - from introductory sociological topics to more advanced and in-depth seminars.
-These will challenges students to think critically and engage with a wide range of topics and ideas.
+These will challenge students to think critically and engage with a wide range of topics and ideas.

 Storrs campus offices are located in Manchester Hall - see the link below for a campus map.
 Sociology courses are also offered at the Stamford, Hartford, and Waterbury campuses.

-- For questions about courses and registration, contact Kathy Covey at (860) 486-4423
+- For questions about courses and registration, or for general inquiries, email Katherine Covey or contact her at (860) 486-4423.

 - For information about Higher Education Opportunity Act (HEOA)